tkem/cachetools/docs/index.rst

 Decorators
 ------------------------------------------------------------------------

-The :mod:`cachetools` module provides decorators for easily caching function and method calls.
+The :mod:`cachetools` module provides decorators for memoizing function and method calls.
 This can save time when a function is often called with the same arguments::